kevL/yata/ReadMe.txt

 Yata can display the content of a selected row, or of the row of a single selected cell, vertically in a panel that appears at the right.
-Click the small unlabeled button that's just beneath the close button on the title bar to open and close the Property Panel.
+Click the small unlabeled button that's just beneath the Close button on the title bar to open and close the Property Panel.

 Cell-values can be edited by left-click.
 To accept an edit, press Enter or left-